SamGreenwood84/10-build-a-logo/README.md

 I WANT to generate a simple logo for my projects

-SO THAT I don't have to pay a graphic designer
+SO THAT I can organize my projects easily with color coding for subject , initials of my project title and shape for personal,

 **Acceptance Criteria**